What we know about the Nashville school shooter Audrey Hale

 What was the motive in the Nashville shooting?

-Police have not determined what drove the killer to open fire, but Chief Drake provided chilling examples of the killer's elaborate planning for the attack.
+However, the investigation has revealed the killer's elaborate planning and said that – as a former student – Hale “had some history there” at the school.

+Hale targeted the school but is not believed to have targeted individuals at the school.

-In the course of their investigation, officers discovered manifesto-like writings and apparent research into the facilities and entry points at Covenant.
+Over the course of their investigation, officers have discovered manifesto-like writings and apparent research into the facilities and entry points at Covenant.

 The shooter had drawn a detailed map of the building and conducted surveillance before carrying out the massacre, police said.

-"We have a manifesto, we have some writings that we're going over that pertain to this date, the actual incident," he told reporters.
+"We have a manifesto, we have some writings that we're going over that pertain to this date, the actual incident," the police chief told reporters on Monday.
 "We have a map drawn out of how this was all going to take place."

 He said in an interview with NBC News that investigators believe the killer had "some resentment for having to go to that school".